dynamoose/dynamoose/docs/api/Schema.md

 		"validate": async (val) => {
 			const networkRequest = await axios(`https://emailvalidator.com/${val}`);
 			return networkRequest.data.isValid;
-		} // Any object that is saved will call this function and run the network request with `val` equal to the value set for the `email` property, and only allow the document to be saved if the `isValid` property in the response is true
+		} // Any object that is saved will call this function and run the network request with `val` equal to the value set for the `email` property, and only allow the item to be saved if the `isValid` property in the response is true
 	}
 }
 ```

 ### required: boolean

-You can set an attribute to be required when saving documents to DynamoDB.
+You can set an attribute to be required when saving items to DynamoDB.
 By default this setting is `false`.

 In the event the parent object is undefined and `required` is set to `false` on that parent attribute, the required check will not be run on child attributes.